uptane/deployment-considerations/customizations.md

 The third and fourth steps MAY be repeated up to a maximum number of retries, until both the OEM and the third party agree as to which updates should be installed.

 In the second option, the third party MAY choose to override the root of trust for ECUs, provided that the OEM makes this possible.
 Specifically, the third party may overwrite the map and Root metadata file on ECUs, so that updates are trusted and installed from repositories managed by the third party instead of the OEM.
 The OEM may infer whether a vehicle has done so by using its inventory database to see if the vehicle has recently been updated from its repositories.
 The OEM MAY choose not to make this option available to third parties by, for example, using a Hardware Security Module (HSM) to store Uptane code and data, so that third parties cannot override the root of trust.

-## ECUs without filesystems

-Currently, implementation instructions are written with the implicit assumptions that: (1) ECUs are able to parse the string filenames of metadata and images, and that (2) ECUs may have filesystems to read and write these files.
-However, not all ECUs, especially partial verification Secondaries, may fit these assumptions.
-There are two important observations:

-First, filenames need not be strings.
-Even if there is no explicit notion of "files" on an ECU, it is important for distinct pieces of metadata and images to have distinct names.
-This is needed for Primaries to perform full verification on behalf of Secondaries, which entails comparing the metadata for different images for different Secondaries.
-Either strings or numbers may be used to refer to distinct metadata and images, as long as different *files* have different *file* names or numbers.
-The Image and Director repositories can continue to use file systems, and may also use either strings or numbers to represent *file* names.

-Second, ECUs need not have a filesystem in order to use Uptane.
-It is only important that ECUs are able to recognize distinct metadata and images by using either strings or numbers as *file* names or numbers, and that they can allocate different parts of storage to different *files*.

 ## Custom installation instructions for ECUs